Ashutosh-7Singh/Ashutosh-7Singh/README.md

 I’m **Ashutosh Singh**, an **Associate Technologist Consultant** and a passionate **MERN Stack Developer**!
 My focus lies in creating innovative, secure, and high-performance web applications that deliver real value to users.

-🌟 **Tech Enthusiast | MERN Stack Developer | Problem Solver**
+🌟 **Tech Enthusiast |💻 MERN Stack Developer | 🌐 Problem Solver**
 With expertise in **MongoDB, Express.js, React.js, and Node.js**, I bring dynamic, scalable, and user-centric solutions to life.
-Whether it’s building sleek frontends or robust backends, I’m all about seamless experiences.
+From building sleek, intuitive frontends with React.js to developing robust and secure backends with Node.js and Express.js, I’m all about creating seamless experiences.

 ---